laurmarshall/Burnout-In-Tech/README.md

 ## Questions and Future Study
 How can a dataset with limited absence of responses be obtained to generate a hypothesis test?
 There were too many imbalanced classes.
 How does the tech industry compare to other fields?
 Another [survey](https://www.teamblind.com/blog/index.php/2018/05/29/close-to-60-percent-of-surveyed-tech-workers-are-burnt-out-credit-karma-tops-the-list-for-most-employees-suffering-from-burnout/) suggests that 60% of people in the tech industry are struggling with burnout, compared to 44% of [physicians](https://www.ama-assn.org/practice-management/physician-health/physician-burnout-which-medical-specialties-feel-most-stress).
 How can a measurable value be established for burnout?
+Since this survey is largely qualitative in nature it can be hard to measure.
+But on the otherhand, the responses are very telling and imformative of issues like stigma (which could be challenging to quantify) around mental health.
-Since this survey is What are action responses that can be implemented with better data?
+What are action responses that can be implemented with better data?
 The word clouds generated suggest that steps do need to be taken.
 Focusing on improving the culture, reducing stigma, and increasing awareness are a few ways companies can take a step forward the help reduce burnout in their employees.